rkk/dotfiles/dotfiles.README.md

 If your home directory already contains files that are included in this repository, Git will fail.
 Remove or rename the offending files, and re-run the Git command.
+Add the parameter "-f" to the checkout command if you want any existing files to be automatically overwritten.
 Once Git successfully completes, run the installation scripts to install the needed software packages,